tomeshnet/toronto-community-network-docs/src/network/protocol-babel.md

 ### Explanation of dump

 `add interface <INT> up true ipv6 <IPv6> ipv4 <IPv4>`
-Indicates that the interfaces `<INT>` will be used to find other babled nodes. `<IPv6>` and `<IPv4>` are required for routing traffic through the nodes.
+Indicates that the interfaces `<INT>` will be used to find other babeld nodes. `<IPv6>` and `<IPv4>` are required for routing traffic through the nodes.
 If one is missing check your interface configuration.

 `add interface <INT> up false`
 Indicates the interfaces is assigned to babeld, but are currently not functional (cable not plugged in, or simply down)/

 `add neighbour f3ecb0 address <IPv6> if <INT> reach ffff ureach 0000 rxcost 96 txcost 96 cost`
-Indicates nodes found directly connected to babeld. `<IPv6>` is the local link ip found on the remote node,  `<INT>` is the interface this link was found on.
+Indicates nodes found directly connected to babeld. `<IPv6>` is the local link IP found on the remote node,  `<INT>` is the interface this link was found on.
 The combination of the two (`<IPv6>%<INT>`) is used to access the link.

 `add xroute...metric 256`
-Indicates the routes babled is announcing from its routing table. `metric 256` is the cost that it is announced as.
+Indicates the routes babeld is announcing from its routing table. `metric 256` is the cost that it is announced as.

 `add route ...`
 Indicates routes that babeld has learned about in the network. `installed yes` or `installed no` indicates if this route is actively being used by being installed in the node's route table.
 Make note of `metric` numbers as they inform if the link will be used or not.